Rights Issues are Corporate Actions Events whereby a company seeks to increase its capital by issuing new securities to its existing shareholder base.

 value of 110,000 shares: EUR 540,000

-The theoretical value of every right equals therefore: EUR 5.00 - EUR 4.91 = EUR 0.09.
-In reality however, the right issue takes place over a period of time in which the value of the shares will change and hence the value of the rights will change accordingly.
+The theoretical value of every right equals therefore: EUR 5.00 – EUR 4.91 = EUR 0.09.
+In reality however, the Rights Issue takes place over a period of time in which the value of the shares will change and hence the value of the rights will change accordingly.

-Please note that every shareholder has got 4 basic option in a rights issue event:
+Please note that every shareholder has got 4 basic options in a rights issue event:

-1) Take No Action and let the rights lapse worhtless.
+1) Take No Action and let the rights lapse worthless.

 2) Sell the rights.

-Under this option he will not lose any value if he manages to sell his rights for at least EUR 0.09 each.
+Under this option they will not lose any value if they manage to sell their rights for at least EUR 0.09 each.

 3) Exercise the rights in order to subscribe to 10,000 new share for a total amount of EUR 40,000

-In this case the value of his original holdings stays the same, however, he needs to invest an additional EUR 40,000 to achieve this.
+In this case the value of his original holdings stays the same, however, they needs to invest an additional EUR 40,000 to achieve this.

 4) buy (and subsequently exercise) additional rights from other shareholders.
-In this case the shareholder could make a profit if he manages to buy the rights for less than EUR 0.09 per right.
+In this case the shareholder could make a profit if they manage to buy the rights for less than EUR 0.09 per right.